mostlygeek/go-sqlite3-locking/README.md

 # Test sqlite3 locking situations

 Testing performance and behaviour of doing locking in go's runtime vs sqlite's runtime.
 The test sets up parallel readers and writers.
 Each reader will try to read from the database as fast as possible.
 Writers will clear a work queue of updates to do.
 Print some interesting ASCII art of the access patterns.

+So far the fastest configuration after [adding db.SetMaxConns(1)](https://github.com/mostlygeek/go-sqlite3-locking/commit/f35ab6ca464b0fe0b3e2a71e76037bf9ebc551ee) is: `./test-sqlite -wal -type none`.

 ## Installing dependencies: